morgango/db_magic/README.md

 The fundamental challenge is for iPython to speak to the data in the right place, with the right langage, at the right time.
 DBMagic is all about doing just that.

-## Supported Platforms

-DBMagic currently supports ODBC database connections.
-This was chosen because it is a widely-used format with a lot of flexibility and connection options.
-The downside (and it is well understood) is that that ODBC is harder to use for non-Windows platforms (although I developed this completely on a Mac).

-See the roadmap section for more details on expansion.

 ## Design

 The primary design goal of **`DBmagic`** is to make it possible to retrieve data with the simplest possible syntax and without requiring knowledge of the underlying python packages.